AlexMulkerrin/PocketCiv/README.md

 ## Update Log
 current status 19/09/2022:

 - Blowing off the layers of digital dust that have accrued on this project.
+Initial commit for uploading to itch.

 - 27/07/2017 first commits in a long time, been doing some improvements to the interface to get back into coding on this project.
 Lots of new parts to the interface including buttons, zoom levels and auto-focus.
 Game should work on any size of browser window now :)